aadityasivaS/spaCy-text-summarization/README.md

 # Text summerization using spaCy

-A simple text summerizer built with spaCy
+A simple text summarizer built with spaCy